 The ME shall attempt to receive the CBS messages whose Message Identifiers are in the "search list".
 This "search list" shall contain the Message Identifiers stored in the EFCBMI, EFCBMID and EFCBMIR files on the SIM (see 3GPP TS 11.11) and any Message Identifiers stored in the ME in a "list of CBS messages to be received".
 If the ME has restricted capabilities with respect to the number of Message Identifiers it can search for, the Message Identifiers stored in the SIM shall take priority over any stored in the ME.

-The use/application of the Message Identifier is shown in the following table, with octet 3 of the Message Identifier in hex shown first, followed by octet 4.
+The use/application of the Message Identifier is shown in table 9.4.1.2.2-1, with octet 3 of the Message Identifier in hex shown first, followed by octet 4.
 Thus "1234" (hex) represents octet 3 = 0001 0010 and octet 4 = 0011 0100.

 In a PLMN, the MS shall discard a CBS message in Message Identifier value range "A000hex-AFFFhex" unless it is received from: